dmbaturin/iproute2-cheatsheet/site/index.md

 ip address add 2001:db8:2:2::1/64 dev tun3
 ```

-Just like IPIP6 these ones aren't going to be widely used any soon.
+Just like IPIP6 these ones aren't going to be widely used any time soon.

 <h3 id="ip-tunnel-add-gretap">Create an L2 GRE tunnel device</h3>